kneron/document_center/docs/python_app/app_flow_manual.md

 ## Putting different flows together
 To see an example of multiple tests together, here is the predefined rgb_fdr test, where it performs face detection, landmark detection, and face recognition together on one image.
 Simply specify the input JSON configuration file for the corresponding test being performed.
 You may also define any classes that allow for sharing of data between the testing flows.
 Then call the simulator for each flow and any other processing of data you may need to do.
+In the example, there is only one test for face detection, but you can test multiple flows sequentially by adding more outer "flow" keys.
+CHAGNE THIS